Learning Farsi Online

 The word احمق (ahmaq) means “fool” or “idiot” in Farsi.
 It’s used when someone behaves in a way that seems thoughtless or silly.
 Calling someone ahmaq is a direct insult, questioning their intelligence or ability to make good decisions.
 It’s common in both casual and heated conversations when someone feels frustrated with another person’s actions.
 For example, if someone makes a big mistake or acts recklessly, they might be called an ahmaq.

 However, using this word can offend people, so it’s important to be careful with it.
 It’s often used to express anger or disappointment.
-Like many Farsi swear words, it’s better to avoid using it unless the situation really calls for it.
+Like many Farsi bad words, it’s better to avoid using it unless the situation really calls for it.
 Always keep in mind that there are kinder ways to express frustration or irritation.

 The word نادان (nādān) means “stupid” or “fool” in Farsi.
 It is used to describe someone who lacks knowledge or common sense in a particular situation.
 When someone is called nādān, it means they don’t understand something that they should know, making it a mild insult.
 It’s often used in a way that criticizes someone’s actions or decisions.